strikefreedom17/SDC_Term1_Project5_Vehicle_Detection/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The HOG features extraction is described in "Step 2: Feature Extraction" section in "Main_Training.ipynb".
+The HOG features extraction is described in "Step 2: Feature Extraction" section in "Main_Training_Plus_Vehicle_Detection.ipynb".
 Note that, all of related functions that use in this project are described in "lesson_funtions.py".

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: